 Neil is focused on successfully preserving, protecting and enhancing college life for 550 students and 250 academic and support staff as Oriel approaches its 700th anniversary in 2026.

-At the University, Neil is Chair of the Electors for the Slade Professor of Fine Art, on the Board of the Ashmolean museum, on the Vice-Chancellor’s Cultural Advisory Council and a member of the Innovation Working Group.
+At the University, Neil is on the Board of the Ashmolean museum, and on the Vice-Chancellor’s Cultural Advisory Board.
+Previously he was Chair of the Electors for the Slade Professor of Fine Art and a member of the Innovation Working Group.

 Prior to joining Oriel, Neil led the year-long Mendoza Review of Museums in England on behalf of the Department for Digital, Culture, Media and Sport (2016-17) and a review for the Cabinet Office on the national museums.

 Neil is an advocate of supporting talent, creativity and enterprise through high quality educational, cultural and heritage engagement.
-In previous roles as a Commissioner of Historic England, Chair of Children and the Arts, and Vice Chair of Soho Theatre, he oversaw significant transformation during a period of change for these organisations.
-Neil is also a mentor to young professionals across a range of sectors.
+In previous roles as a Commissioner of Historic England, Chair of the Landmark Trust, Chair of Children and the Arts, and Vice Chair of Soho Theatre, he oversaw significant transformation during a period of change for these organisations.